The changing face of Scottish high streets

 In recent years

-Many much loved brands today face an uncertain future with news of cuts, store closures and job losses.
-On 28th February this year both Toys R Us and Maplin went into administration.
+Many much loved brands today face an uncertain future with news of cuts, store closures and job losses a frequent fixture of the business pages.
+This year shoppers watched as Toys R Us and Maplin went into administration.
 Toys R Us shut down all its UK stores in March and there were 3,000 job losses.

-Mothercare is closing 50 of its stores.
-Carpetright has a programme of store closures and is batting to raise enough emergency funding to keep going.
-New Look said earlier this year it would close 60 UK stores and cut 1,000 jobs.
-Poundworld have said they plan to close 100 stores and 1,500 jobs are at risk.
+They are not the only group struggling.
+Mothercare is set to close 50 of its stores, Carpetright has a programme of store closures, New Look said earlier in 2018 it would close 60 UK stores and cut 1,000 jobs and Poundworld have said this week it plans to close 100 stores placing 1,500 jobs at risk.

-Last year Scotland lost more high street shops than anywhere else in the UK according to the Local Data Company (LDC).
-The latest Retail and Leisure Trends Report produced by LDC found that Scotland lost 520 occupied high street units in 2017.
-It was the steepest fall in the UK.

-Glasgow was especially hard hit and 53 stores closed there in 2017.
-Clothes shops, travel agents, banks and shoe shops were the main types of shops to close in Scotland.

-The Scottish Government have previously committed to a “high street first” policy but the effectiveness of this has faced criticism by Scottish Labour's economy spokesperson Jackie Baillie MSP.
+The Scottish Government have previously committed to a “high street first” policy but the effectiveness of this has faced criticism from opposition.